dbvisel/canvasdemo/README.md

 # canvas demo

-Collage/canvas demo.
+Demo done in React to demonstrate how a JSON data format could be used to present "walks" of embedded items/sections of items from the Internet Archive, interleaved, if desired, with comments.
 This uses the JSON data stored in `/src/assets/walkData.js` to build a walk (or walks) based on what's in that data.
-Demo version of this can be seen at https://collagewalk.netlify.app.
+Demo deployment of this can be seen at https://collagewalk.netlify.app.

 ## REMEMBER